Do you want to know how to edit a robots.txt file in WordPress?

 With that said, let’s show you how to easily edit your robots.txt file in WordPress step by step using AIOSEO.

-To get started editing your robots.txt file, click on Tools in the All in One SEO menu, and then click on the Robots.txt Editor tab.
+To edit your robots.txt file, click Tools in the All in One SEO menu, then click on the Robots.txt Editor tab.

 Once you’ve entered the Robots.txt Editor, you need to Enable Custom Robots.txt.